 - ½ tablespoon cornstarch

 - ¼ - 1 teaspoon Epsom salt - level (See NOTE 1)

 - 1 cup water

-- Place a pot on top of the stove and place a heat-proof bowl big enough for 500ml of liquid in the middle of it.
+- Prepare a pot and place it on top of the stove.
+Place a heat-proof bowl big enough for 500ml of liquid in the middle of the pot.

-- In a small cup, dissolve cornstarch in ⅛ cup water then add the Epsom salt and stir until dissolved.
+- In a small cup, dissolve cornstarch in 1 tablespoon tap water then add the Epsom salt and stir until dissolved.

 - Pour the Epsom salt mixture into the empty bowl.
 Add the soy milk to the mixture in a steady stream, not too fast but not too slow.
 Do NOT stir!
 Once both mixtures are combined, try not to agitate it or it will not curdle as smoothly.

-- Now, pour the boiling water into the pot just high enough to be on the same level of the mixture in the bowl.
+- Now, pour the boiling water into the pot, careful not to pour any to the bowl of soy milk, just high enough to be on the same level of the mixture in the bowl.

-- Cover pot with the lid covered with clean cloth to absorb the steam and prevent it from dropping back into the Taho mixture.
+- Cover pot with the lid that is covered with clean cloth to absorb the steam and prevent it from dropping back into the Taho mixture.

-- Turn on the stove to medium-low heat and let it cook for 15-20 minutes or until the Taho becomes firm to the touch but wiggly.
+- Turn on the stove to very low heat and let it cook in a gentle simmer for 15-20 minutes or until the Taho becomes firm to the touch but wiggly.
+Avoid letting the water boil or the mixture will also boil and will never set.
 While waiting for the Taho to cook, prepare the arnibal and tapioca pearls.

 - TO MAKE ARNIBAL: In a small pot, combine equal parts of brown sugar and water.
 Bring it to boil over medium heat while stirring occasionally and let it simmer until it thickens into a syrup (about 7-10 minutes).